Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 ValueError
 ```

-Here, we should observe what our stack trace is telling us:
+Let's observe what our stack trace is telling us:

 - There is a `ValueError` that stopped the code execution
 - The line of code that caused this error is `raise ValueError`